bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 ### 9.1 Setup your Draft Dataset

-If you do not have a Dataset already defined in the BC Data Catalogue, you can create a draft in the API Services Portal.
+If you do not have a Dataset already defined in the BC Data Catalogue, you can create a draft in the API Services Portal:

+1. Click `Help` in the top right, then `API Docs`
+2. Click the green `Authorize` button, then enter your Client ID and Secret
+3. Click the `PUT /namespaces/{ns}/datasets` accordion item
+4. Click `Try it out`, enter your namespace, personalize any fields in the Request body, remove the lines pertaining to organization, and click `Execute`
+5. Scroll down and ensure a 200 Response was received

 ```yaml
 kind: DraftDataset